IBM/ibm-cloud-reference-architectures/README.md

 3. Click **On** for the Financial Services Validated option.
 4. Read the information about enabling the setting, and select **I understand and agree to these terms**.
 Click **On**.

-### Terraform IasC Automation
+### Setup

 1. Clone this repository to your local SRE laptop or into a secure terminal.
 Open a shell into the cloned directory.
+2. Copy `credentials.template` to `credentials.properties`.
+3. Provide your IBM Cloud API key as the value for the `TF_VAR_ibmcloud_api_key` variable in `credentials.properties` (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)
+4. Run `./launch.sh`.
+This will start a container image with the prompt opened in the `/terraform` directory.
-2. Determine what type of deployment you will be doing.
+5. Determine what type of deployment you will be doing.
 There are currently two template FLAVORS available:
    - `full`: Full IBM Cloud reference architecture deployment, including a Key Protect instance.
    - `small`: IBM reference architecture scaled down for a POC environment deployment.
 This includes Key Protect and the clusters have been reduced to single region.
-3. Determine which reference architecture you will be deploying.
+6. Determine which reference architecture you will be deploying.
 There are currently two options available:
    - `vpc`: IBM Cloud - VPC with virtual servers reference architecture
    - `ocp`: IBM Cloud - VPC with Red Hat OpenShift reference architecture
    - `all`: Will copy all the terraform bundles into your workspace bundles prefixed `000` to `170`
-4. Run the `setup-workspace.sh -t {FLAVOR} -a {ARCH}` script to create a copy of the Terraform scripts in a `workspace/` directory and generate the SSH keys needed for the various VSI instances.
+7. Run the `setup-workspace.sh -t {FLAVOR} -a {ARCH}` script to create a copy of the Terraform scripts in a `workspace/current` directory and generate the SSH keys needed for the various VSI instances.
    ```
    ./setup-workspace.sh -t small -a all
    ```
+8. Change the directory to the subdirectory for the layer (e.g. `/workspaces/current`) and follow the instructions in the README for the layer.
-5. Update **terraform.tfvars** in the `workspace/` directory with the appropriate values for your deployment.
-Note: The values are currently set up to place everything in the same resource group.
-To use different resource groups, provide different values for each of the `*_resource_group_name` variables and comment out the `*_resource_group_provision="false"` values.
+9. Update **terraform.tfvars** in the `/workspaces/current` directory with the appropriate values for your deployment.
+Note: The values are currently set up to separate resource resource groups for common services, edge, management, and workload resources.
+These can be changed to all use the same resource group, if desired.

 ## Terraform Apply